πŸ’°How Credits Work in Dapta

 To conduct outbound campaigns via WhatsApp, it's mandatory to comply with Meta's policies, which include the use of pre-approved templates.
 These templates ensure regulatory compliance and correct message categorization.

-When sending messages through WhatsApp Business, the cost varies depending on the type of message and the destination country.
+When sending messages through WhatsApp Business, the cost varies depending on the type of template and the destination country.
 WhatsApp classifies messages into four main categories, each with a distinct pricing structure:

 WhatsApp Business-Initiated Message Categories